chef/chef-web-docs/snapshots/slide_decks/source/list_resources.rst

  .. revealjs:: 2. template

-    Use the :doc:`template resource <resource_template>` to build a file on a node that is based on a template located in a cookbook.
+    Use the template resource to build a file on a node that is based on a template located in a cookbook.
 Chef uses Embedded Ruby (ERB) templates and Ruby expressions to define a template file.

     For example, when setting up Nginx, there is a default site: